SkPhilipp/cortex/README.md

 To implement the instruction, follow these steps:
 - Configure an instruction class in com.hileco.cortex.vm.instructions
 - Implement the SMT solver translation as an com.hileco.cortex.symbolic.expressions.Expression
-- Implement the mapping to an Expression in com.hileco.cortex.symbolic.ExpressionGenerator
 - Implement the mapping to an Expression in com.hileco.cortex.symbolic.explore.SymbolicInstructionRunner
 - Implement expression optimization in com.hileco.cortex.symbolic.ExpressionOptimizer (if possible)
 - If it opens a new solving case with added complexity, implement it as a barrier program in Solidity.
 (See `barrier000.sol`)